resuly/resuly.github.io/_posts/2017-04-14-bike-sharing-en.markdown

 ## Background

-Shared bike is a hot topic in China now.
-The number of shared bike users have been rapidly growing since Wei Dai (the founders and CEO of the ofo) launched the first dockless shared bike program in Beijing.
-With its popularity, many different kinds(in shape, price, and operation) of shared bikes have been introduced into the China market.
-In Nanjing (A city in China), more than 5 companies operate together to accomodate bike users.
-Since most bikes are dockless, users can rent and return it at any place they want.
-As a result, the users need to install several Apps developed by many companies to find a bike located neeaerby them.
-It not convinient for them.
+Shared bike is a hot potato in China now.
+The number of shared bike users has been rapidly growing since Wei Dai (the founders and CEO of the ofo) launched the first dockless shared bike program in Beijing.
+The ofo ‘s market value is $**** (Citation).
+With its popularity, many different kinds (in shape, price, and operation) of shared bikes have been introduced into the China market.
+In Nanjing (A city in China), more than 5 companies operate together to accommodate bike users.
+Since recently introduced shared bikes are dockless, users can rent and return them at any place and any time they want.
+This new concept of transportation has brought a great degree of accessibility in particularly public transportation.
+Although this new system has changed travel behavior in good ways there is one thing I want to improve left.
+Since many companies release bikes and their own apps , users need to install several Apps if they want to have the nearest bike to them.
+It is not simply convenient.

 ![Different color stand for different operator](/img/in_post/2017/04/bikes.jpg)

+Once all bikes are integrated in one platform, I ultimately want to develop a so called “Complete active transport system”.
+The idea is that I estimate the number of subway passengers going in and out the station by using smart card data.
+Based on the number, the adequate number of bikes is induced to be parked by operators or users.
+So that the subway passengers can use them without spending too much time to find them.
+In addition, not too many bikes would be blocking the pedestrian space which causes a lot of problem in some particular time and space.

+There are 2 stages to achieve this project.

-We already have a navigation map which navigates for public trasportation with bus, metro, and walking.
+Firstly, we already have a navigation map which  helps people to use public transportation with bus, metro, and walking.
 However, the bike-sharing system is not participated in.
-There are two main challenges in integrating shared bikes into a traditional navigation system.
-I list them as below.
+There are two main challenges in integrating shared bikes into a traditional navigation system as follows;
 - Too many different bike operators.
 It is hard to integrate all information together.
 - Making the positional prediction for dockless bikes (people may return it anywhere)

-I want to make an application to achieve a complete transit navigation.
-The core step is to use a deep learning technique to predit a short-term bike postion.
+Secondly, I want to make an application to achieve complete transit navigation.
+The core step is to use a deep learning technique to predict a short-term bike position.
 This can be separated by 3 steps:
 - Collecting a majority of shared bikes positions in time
-- Building a proper neural network and train it
+- Building a proper neural network and train it with subway card data
-- Predicting the bike postion in sepcific area and time
+- Predicting the position in specific area and time

 An example for this application: The origin and destination are marked as 'start' and 'end' on the picture below.
 In a traditional navigation, for example, I need to take the metro first (the green line) and walk through a long way.
 In this application, it will show you the available bikes before you leave the metro station.
 ![](/img/in_post/2017/04/20170416154448.jpg)